trackit/aws-api-gateway-cognito/README.md

 Once you have your user created, initiated and with a new password (don't forget to change the password by the new password in the `example-auth.json` file) you can do the following command and get your token:

-`aws cognito-idp admin-initiate-auth --cli-input-json file://example-auth.json`
+`$> aws cognito-idp admin-initiate-auth --cli-input-json file://example-auth.json`

 In the output, the value of `tokenId` is your token and you can use it to make some requests to your endpoints (with Postman for example).